- What is solution focussed counselling?

 - Is counselling only for people with serious mental health problems?

 - What kind of problems or concerns can be addressed in EAP counselling?

 - Is having low utilisation a sign that everybody is happy?
 Surely low utilisation is saving money on counselling sessions?

 - Do EAP counsellors need specific expertise?

 - What is the EAP counselling ‘bubble of confidentiality and safety’?

 - Why are out of hours appointments so important?

-- Most EAP providers use national call centres, why doesn’t ACCESS?
+- EAP providers can often use national call centres, why doesn’t ACCESS?

 What is solution-focussed counselling?